ContainerSSH/containerssh.github.io/docs/blog/2021/04/01/containerssh-0-4.md

 ## Future plans

 This release is a 90% rewrite of the ContainerSSH codebase which splits it into [modules](https://github.com/containerssh/).
-This presents a basis for exciting new features, such as SSH proxying, SSH single sign-on via a web interface (OAuth2/OIDC), web client, launching VMs instead of containers, etc.
+This presents a basis for exciting new features, such as SSH port forwarding, SSH single sign-on via a web interface (OAuth2/OIDC), web client, launching VMs instead of containers, etc.

 For details on the planned features please check our [development dashboard](https://containerssh.io/development/dashboard/).